auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 permalink: /meaningOfLife/
 ---

 Here is my attempt to answer the question of the meaning of life.
+You can read this as a series of [ten parts here](/meaningOfLife_0/) with accompanying videos.

 I'm a person who's had a lot of time to think and reflect on life and my experience.
 I've searched for meaning my entire life.
 Any talk of meaning has focused my attention.